mrDIMAS/tinyaudio/README.md

 from `cpal` with the example from the above code snippet.
 The next main difference is that `cpal` does not guarantee that the size of the output buffer will be exactly the same as requested during the creation of audio stream, while `TinyAudio` strictly guarantees this.
 Having a buffer of fixed size could be mandatory for some algorithms (such as HRTF).
+That last main difference is fixed sample format - it is guaranteed to be `f32`.
+This simplifies a lot of algorithms and have almost the same performance as with integer samples on relatively modern hardware.

-Feature-parity is not a goal for this library, its main goal is to do one particular task, but do it as well as possible.
+Feature-parity with `cpal` is not a goal for this library, its main goal is to do one particular task, but do it as well as possible.